Cities / Phnom Penh / Home of English International School

 Reviews split sharply.
 Positive voices talk about caring teachers, affordable fees and a genuine route to English fluency for local families.
 The recurring complaint is that the structure feels traditional and rigid compared with the IB and Cambridge schools, with heavy homework and weaker remote-learning provision when that matters.
 This is a strong fit for Khmer families wanting an English-immersion American-flavoured pathway.
 Expat families looking for an international peer group will usually look elsewhere.

-• Independent forum signal is thin.
-Reddit, Mumsnet and expat-forum threads do not surface substantive parent discussion of the school.
+- Independent parent signal is thin.
+Parents, expat families and other commenters do not surface substantive public discussion of the school.